scikit-hep/scikit-hep.github.io/pages/developers/gha_basic.md

 ```
 {% endraw %}

-If you do use [results.pre-commit.ci](https://results.pre-commit.ci), but you
+If you do use [pre-commit.ci](https://pre-commit.ci), but you
 need this job to run a manual check, like check-manifest, then you can keep it
 but just use `with: extra_args: --all-files --hook-stage manual check-manifest`
 to run just this one check.
+You can also use `needs: lint` in your other jobs
+to keep them from running if the lint check does not pass.

 ## Unit tests